ZainRizvi/ZainRizvi.github.io/_posts/2019-08-03-authenticating-to-bigrquery-on-gcp-ai-platform-notebooks.md

 ---
 layout: post
-title: 'BigRQuery Authentication on GCP AI Platform Notebooks '
+title: 'Authenticating to BigRQuery on GCP AI Platform Notebooks '
 excerpt: When you're using Jupyter Notebooks with R, authenticating with BigQuery can be tricky.
 Here's how you can do it.
 tags: